Soap Talk: History

 The show frequently went on location as well.
 Soap Talk filmed a week's worth of episodes in Hawaii and would also film live from Super Soap Weekend at Disney World in Florida and at Disney California Adventure Park in Anaheim, California.
-Lisa and Ty also hosted an annual show for ABC Daytime that would air in place of The View called ABC Soaps Present: Soap Secrets.
+Rinna and Treadway also hosted an annual show for ABC Daytime that would air in place of The View called ABC Soaps Present: Soap Secrets.

 Soap Talk would occasionally dedicate an entire episode to a single soap opera.
 In celebration of SOAPNet getting Another World reruns, Linda Dano hosted an episode full of former stars of the soap.
 In celebration of having reruns of the television series Dallas, they had most of the original cast reunite.
 As shows would celebrate anniversaries they would do these type of shows and sometimes bring in ex-members from the shows such as Days of Our Lives, General Hospital, One Life to Live and The Young and the Restless.

 Soap Talk was also used by soap stars to make the first public announcement of various personal news.
 Actress Jennifer Finnigan announced on the show that she would be leaving her three-time Daytime Emmy Award-winning role of Bridget Forrester on The Bold and the Beautiful.
 Tracey E. Bregman from The Young and the Restless premiered her fashion line on the show as well.
 Alison Sweeney revealed she was having a baby boy.